German firms embrace start-ups to catch up with digital world

 By Caroline Copley

-DUESSELDORF, Germany, March 30 Latecomers to the digital age, big German companies have started teaming up with start-ups to shake up their conservative business culture and keep pace with a world increasingly dominated by nimble tech giants.
+DUESSELDORF, Germany Latecomers to the digital age, big German companies have started teaming up with start-ups to shake up their conservative business culture and keep pace with a world increasingly dominated by nimble tech giants.

 More than half of the firms on Germany's blue-chip DAX index trace their roots back to the 19th century or earlier.
 The youngest corporate, SAP, was founded 43 years ago.